top of page

 • Occasional bugs and crushes.

-• Not all the features that could be useful in the robotic simulation are yet implemented in O3DE, e.g., the PhysX vehicle model.
+• Not all the features that could be useful in robotic simulation, such as the PhysX vehicle model, have been implemented in O3DE.

 Final thoughts